CONTACT FORM

 There are approximately 6,000 bighorn sheep in Montana.
 This number has been increasing in recent years due to conservation efforts.
 Montana has the largest bighorn sheep population in the lower 48 states.
 The next highest populations are in Wyoming (2,000-3,000 sheep) and Idaho (1,000-2,000 sheep).

-Number of grizzly bears
+Number of Grizzly Bears

 Montana has the largest grizzly bear population in the lower 48 states, with an estimated 1,500 bears.
 The other states with grizzly bear populations are Wyoming, Idaho, and Washington.
 Wyoming has an estimated 700 bears, Idaho has an estimated 1,000 bears, and Washington has an estimated 200 bears.